elcolumbio/mlrepricer/README.md

 If this is going very well, we will build a live repricer which is constantly learning.

 ## Dependencies
-boto3
-ruamel
-xmltodict
+We are supporting the mws python api sdk: https://github.com/python-amazon-mws/python-amazon-mws boto3 ruamel xmltodict